home-assistant/home-assistant.io/source/_integrations/elgato.markdown

 ### Sensors

-If you have a Key Light Mini, Home Assistant will provide an additional sensor that indicates the level of your battery in precent (%).
+If you have a Key Light Mini, Home Assistant will provide an additional sensor that indicates the level of your battery in percent (%).

 ## Services